 How can CX Financia help Indian nationals seeking to invest in or relocate to Cyprus?

 Our team of experienced and knowledgeable professionals offer a range of first-class corporate services to both organizations and individuals.
 We help clients structure and establish their business in Cyprus, offering advice and guidance on all aspects, from acquiring financial brokerage services licenses to hiring office staff and arranging for immigrant visas.
 Our multicultural and multilingual team has vast experience in a number of tax solutions and can help solve complex problems at both a personal and corporate level.
-We also offer a number of other services, including bank account opening, incorporation of businesses in Cyprus or abroad, incorporation and licensing of funds, investment firms, and other financial entities, internal and external accounting services, immigration and permanent residency services and can also advise on the applications for the Cyprus Investment Program.
+We also offer a number of other services, including bank account opening, incorporation of businesses in Cyprus or abroad, incorporation and licensing of funds, investment firms, and other financial entities, internal and external accounting services, immigration and permanent residency services.

 Contact us today to find out how we can help get your business started in Cyprus.